ibm-cloud-docs/dr-automation-powervs/iam-autoamtion.md

 You can use platform access roles to enable users to complete tasks on IBM Cloud resources, such as creating users or adding services.

-The following table displays the IAM platform access roles and the corresponding type of control that is allowed by the DR Autoamtion for powerVS:
+The following table displays the IAM platform access roles and the corresponding type of control that is allowed by the DR Automation for powerVS:

 ## IAM platform access roles
 {: #iam-par-acc-role}